the-hollowclan/LurkerX/UsageGuide.md

 This guide provides basic step-by-step instructions on how to use LurkerX

 ## How to Remotely Receive Captured data (Basic default option)
-### First edit the choices.ini to your preferences

 1. Launch *server.exe* and leave it running unless you wanna stop the server.
 2. Open your browser and create account on <a href="https://localtonet.com">LOCALTONET</a>.